Meet Little, Brown

 Senior Editor

-I am a Senior Editor at Little, Brown acquiring literary fiction and narrative nonfiction.
+I joined Little, Brown in 2021 and acquire literary fiction and narrative nonfiction.
 I am excited to read books that ask big questions (or complicate those questions); authors who write in the intersections of race, gender, class, sexuality, and ability.
 I am passionate about narratives that challenge our way of thinking both in the world and on the page.
-Prior to joining in 2021, I was an editor at Little A, where I published bestselling and award-winning authors including Matthew Salesses’ Disappear Doppelgänger Disappear (PEN/Faulkner finalist), Naima Coster’s Halsey Street (Kirkus finalist), and Viet Dinh’s After Disasters (PEN/Faulkner finalist), as well as with Jim Atlas on the ICONS series.
-In 2018, I was a PW Rising Star Honoree.
+I have published Anna DeForest’s A History of Present Illness (winner of an American Academy of Arts and Letters Award), Curtis Chin’s Everything I Learned, I Learned in a Chinese Restaurant (ALA Stonewall Winner), Jimin Han’s The Apology (a Barnes and Noble Discover Pick), and Youngmi Mayer’s I’m Laughing Because I’m Crying.
+Previously, I worked in print magazine and newspapers and as an editor at Little A for six years, where I published bestselling and award-winning authors including PEN/Faulkner finalist Matthew Salesses, Kirkus finalist Naima Coster, and PEN/Faulkner finalist Viet Dinh, as well as with Jim Atlas on the ICONS series.
+For my editorial work, I was named a PW Rising Star Honoree in 2018 and a Kundiman Honoree in 2023.

 Pronoy Sarkar